Field Types

 Color Choose a color with the browser’s color picker UI.

-Country Select from a list of countries available in address elements.
+Country Select from the list of countries available to address elements.

 Date/Time Choose a date and/or time, as well as a timezone.